 The remainder of this section discusses U.S. federal income tax consequences to us and to our stockholders as a result of our election to be taxed as a REIT.
-For as long as we qualify for taxation as a REIT, we generally will not be subject to federal corporate income taxes on net income that we currently distribute to stockholders.
+For as long as we qualify for taxation as a REIT, we generally will not be subject to Federal corporate income taxes on net income that we currently distribute to stockholders.
 This treatment substantially eliminates the "double taxation" (at the corporate and security holder levels) that generally results from investment in a "C" corporation.
-A "C" corporation is a corporation that generally is required to pay tax at the corporate level, and C corporations are currently taxed at a flat 21.0% rate for federal income tax purposes.
+A "C" corporation is a corporation that generally is required to pay tax at the corporate level.
 Double taxation means taxation once at the corporate level when income is earned and once again at the stockholder level when the income is distributed.
-Notwithstanding a REIT election, however, we will be subject to federal income tax in the following circumstances:
+Notwithstanding a REIT election, however, we will be subject to Federal income tax in the following circumstances: